New Jacobi--Davidson type methods for the large SVD computations: Numerical experiments

-As a whole, for computing the {\em simple} largest singular triplets, IPJDSVD\_HYBRID is at least competitive with PRIMME\_SVDS; IRLBD is generally preferred if the largest singular values are {\em not} clustered, otherwise the former algorithms may be advantageous.
+In summary, for computing several largest singular triplets of a large scale matrix, JDSVD-V\_HYBRID is at least competitive with PRIMME\_SVDS; IRLBD is generally preferable if the largest singular values are {\em not} clustered, otherwise the other two algorithms may be advantageous.